It’s a common fear.

 The easiest and most accurate method for detecting a spy camera behind a mirror is to use a detector that is specifically meant for the task.
 It will alert you to an cameras in the vicinity, and also to other devices, like GPS trackers, bugs, etc.

 Naturally, there is a downside.
 Good detectors are not cheap.
 You can find some for $20, but they won’t be very useful.
-If you’re looking for a detector that actually works, but doesn’t cost too much, try this one from Sherry.
+If you’re looking for a detector that actually works, but doesn’t cost too much, check out our article on the top RF detectors.

 Legality Of Hidden Cameras Behind Mirrors